SCAIL: Towards Studio-Grade Character Animation via In-Context Learning of 3D-Consistent Pose Representations: Experiments

 \subsection{Ablation Study}

 We conduct ablation studies on \textbf{SCAIL}-1.3B model to evaluate the contribution of each component.
 For reference, we also compare against the U-Net based MimicMotion~\cite{MimicMotion}, highlighting the advantage of our DiT-based architecture.
-In the main paper we mainly focus on ablations on model architecture, and more ablations on the pose condition would be provided in \textbf{Appendix} \ref{sec:supp_ablation}.
+More ablations would be provided in Suppl. \ref{sec:supp_ablation}.

+\textbf{Ablation on the Pose Representation.} To validate the effectiveness of our 3D-consistent pose representation, we compare with a 2D keypoints-based pipeline (extracted using DWPose~\cite{DWPose} and denoted as \textit{w/ 2D Pose}).
+Implementation details of the 2D keypoints-based baseline and qualitative comparisions are also provided in Suppl.\ref{sec:supp_ablation}.
+Results shows the pose representation is critical for the performance gain, and such improvements are more pronounced under full-context pose injection than under channel-concat scheme.

+\textbf{Ablation on Full-Context Driving Pose Injection.} As shown in Table~\ref{tab:ablation}, replacing channel concatenation with the proposed full-context injection consistently improves all the metrics when providing the model with temporally coherent and information-rich conditions.
+Qualitatively, We observe that generated videos exhibit fewer artifacts like limb tearing and structural collapse (shown in Figure~\ref{fig:ablation}), indicating that our context-aware injection strategy enables the model to capture global motion dependencies and reason plausible human poses.
+Specifically, case (2) in ~\ref{fig:ablation} shows that through this strategy, when the estimator misidentifies the left part and the right part and extracts a posture like a forward lunge in a running driving video, our model with full-context pose injection can still generate correct running posture based on the global motion, as conditions from the reference frame and estimations in other frames clearly reflect the semantic context of running along the river.

 \